Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Our Denoising by Inpainting Framework

-We now present the general idea and the framework for denoising by inpainting proposed in our conference paper~\cite{APW17}.
+We now present the basic idea and the framework for denoising by inpainting proposed in our conference paper~\cite{APW17}.
+Since the framework inherently links inpainting and denoising, it is well-suited to study connections between the two tasks.
 As previously mentioned, we use diffusion-based inpainting -- specifically homogeneous diffusion inpainting -- for image denoising, by only keeping a sparse subset of the noisy input data and by reconstructing the rest.
 Inpainting on noisy images differs from the classical setting and poses additional challenges.
 During the inpainting process, gray values at mask locations are not altered.
 As they might contain errors from the noise, these mask pixels are less trustworthy than inpainted pixels, which combine information from their surrounding mask pixels.
-While we want to exploit this filling-in effect in unknown areas, this observation implies that a single inpainted image cannot give satisfactory denoising results.
+While we want to exploit the filling-in effect in unknown areas, this observation implies that a single inpainted image cannot give satisfactory denoising results.
 Therefore, we compute multiple inpaintings with different masks and obtain the final result by averaging them.
 This ensures that none of the pixels remain unchanged (unless a pixel is contained in all masks).
+In the current work, we further mitigate the issue of noisy mask pixels by employing tonal optimization (see \Cref{ss:MMSE_and_Tonal_Optimization}).
 If we denote the $n$ different masks by $\{\bm{c}^\ell\}_{\ell=1}^{n}$, we can generate the inpaintings $\{\bm{v}^\ell\}_{\ell=1}^{n}$ via

-We obtain the final denoising result $\bm{u}$ by averaging:
+We obtain the final denoising result $\langle\bm{u}\rangle_n$ by averaging:

-As we fix the inpainting operator (for a discussion of denoising by biharmonic inpainting see \Cref{subsec:ex-biharmonic}), the only freedom in the framework lies in the selection of the different masks.
-To this end, we make use of several ideas from mask optimization for image compression.
-To obtain multiple different masks as our framework requires, we rely on some degree of randomness in the mask generation processes, which we describe in \Cref{sec:mask-selection}.
+As we fix the inpainting operator (for a discussion of denoising by biharmonic inpainting see \Cref{subsec:exp-biharmonic}), the only freedom in the framework lies in the selection of the different masks.
+This is in contrast to the common strategy in denoising, where all available data is used and the operator is optimized instead.
+To study the effects of different data selection strategies, we will borrow several ideas from mask optimization for image compression.
+To obtain multiple different masks as our framework requires, we rely on some degree of randomness in the mask generation processes (see \Cref{sec:adaptive}).
+Since we make use of stochastic strategies, we formalize and study DbI from a probabilistic point of view in the following subsection.